2341316/intelligent-document-analyzer/README.md

 ### RAG Model (This Branch)

-* microsoft/phi-2
+* google/flan-t5-base

-This model provides better reasoning and more detailed answers but requires higher memory and longer loading time.
+This model is lightweight and optimized for faster inference, making it suitable for API deployment and Docker environments.

 ---